Imanadari was founded in 2011 to create a diversity-positive practice where all people could find respectful and affirming counselling services.

 I am a Registered Psychologist with ten years experience in counselling from a person-centred perspective.
-I’ve worked with both adults and young people (12-25yo), and have extensive experience in counselling with youth.
+My pronouns are she/her and I’ve worked with both adults and young people (12-25yo), and have extensive experience in counselling with youth.
 After beginning in school counselling I spent about 6 years working with young people at Headspace, and had begun to build a reputation as being a diversity positive Psychologist in Canberra before coming to Sydney and Imanadari Counselling in 2017.
 I’ve worked with a wide range of ages and issues in my private practice and during my years working in university counselling services with students and staff.
 I'm also a Mental Health First Aid trainer, and I believe strongly in raising awareness and reducing stigma around mental health issues.

 My passion is helping young people and adults to identify what would enrich their lives, and to focus on what they want to work on.
 I’m flexible and creative in my approach, and while I work primarily from an evidence-based Cognitive Behavioural Therapy grounding, I have found it helpful to incorporate other intervention styles such as ACT and mindfulness strategies, and to work with the person to bring out their unique strengths and coping tools.
 While most appointments are a standard hour, I welcome 90 minute bookings for those who might prefer to spend more time on the day.